suncoast-devs/handbook/tools/environment-windows.md

 ### Why

-App-App ensures a good project folder setup and includes all the needed tools.
+App-App ensures correct project folder setup and includes all the needed tools.

 ### How

-With node installed, from Powershell, run the following command (current directory does not matter):
+With Node installed, from Powershell, run the following command (current directory does not matter):

 ```sh
 npm install --global app-app